-Additional financial information is provided in the Company's financial statements and Management's Discussion and Analysis for its most recently completed financial year, all of which are filed on SEDAR.
-See Schedules A and B for the Audit Committee's charter and particulars of related matters.
+Additional financial information is provided in the Company's financial statements and Management's Discussion and Analysis for its most recently completed financial year, all of which are filed on SEDAR+.
+See Exhibit A for the Audit Committee's charter and particulars of related matters.

-Other additional information related to the Company may be found on SEDAR at www.sedar.com.
+Other additional information related to the Company may be found on SEDAR+ at www.sedarplus.ca.